Table of Contents

 Jerez produces some of the best Sherries in several different styles.
 The grapes grown for the Sherry production are predominantly Pedro Ximenez, Moscatel de Alejandria, and Palomino Fino.

-The remarkable Sherry produced by this region is the uniqueness of the elements.
+The remarkable Sherry produced by this region is due to the uniqueness of the elements.
 The soil is either clay-like and chalky or extremely sandy.
 The ocean breeze that moves across this region helps aid the acidity in the grapes, and the never-ending sunlight concentrates the juice within the grapes enough to create the sweetness needed to produce the Sherry.

 The perfect combination of all these elements is why this region can produce the Sherry it does today, an essential Spanish wine.